INTELLECTUAL PROPERTY: LEAST DEVELOPED COUNTRIES

 The two organizations are now cooperating more closely on this area, in response to the request and based on a Cooperation Agreement adopted in 1995, as well as a Joint Initiative on Technical Cooperation for Least developed Countries, launched in June 2001.

 Wider initiatives to support LDCs include Aid for Trade Initiative (AfT) and the Enhanced Integrated Framework (EIF); they also provide potential avenues for an intensified, coordinated effort to respond to individual priority needs that least developed countries identify specially relating to TRIPS.

-Overview report on co-operation for LDCs back to top
+Overview report on co-operation for LDCs

 As a contribution to improving the effective delivery of technical co-operation for LDCs, the Swedish International Development Cooperation Agency has financed a factual overview on technical and financial co-operation for LDCs related to the TRIPS Agreement (through funding in the form of a Supplementary Contribution to the WTO Global Trust Fund).
 The overview was provided to the LDC Group and its co-operation partners in May 2013.